-Medicare Supplement plans, also referred to as supplemental insurance, or Medigap, were designed to help pay the costs that original Medicare does not cover.
+Medicare Supplement plans, also referred to as supplemental insurance or a Medigap policy, were designed to help pay the costs that original Medicare does not cover.
 It is widely known that Medicare insurance was established to cover basic health care needs.
 When you only have Part A and B, you are not covered for all your medical expenses and will have to pay deductibles and co-payments out of your own pocket.
 Being hit with an unforeseen illness or a chronic condition, the out of pocket expenses are devastating for most individuals on Medicare.

 Medigap policies are regulated by Federal and State Laws in order to protect you as the consumer.
 You may purchase one at any insurance company that is licensed to sell them in your state.
 A policy only covers one beneficiary, so you and your spouse will both need to buy your own policy.
 Supplemental plans do not include prescription drug coverage, so you need to enroll in a separate PDP (Prescription Drug Plan, also called Medicare Part D) if you want to be covered for medication.
 Supplemental plans also typically don’t include vision or dental care, hearing aids or eyeglasses.
 Medicare Supplement plans have been standardized since 1992 and have seen few changes over the years.
 The last significant update of Medigap Plans was in June 2010.
 In some states, you may be able to buy a type of Medigap policy that is called Medicare SELECT.
 It is a supplement plan that require the beneficiary to use specific hospitals and, in some cases, specific health care providers to be fully covered.

-Although the standardization of the 10 Medigap plans makes it easy to compare ‘apples to apples’, the variety of options, each with a different set of benefits and deductibles, seems overwhelming at first.
+Although the standardization of the 10 Medigap plans makes it easy to compare ‘apples to apples’, when choosing a Medigap policy, the variety of options, each with a different set of benefits and deductibles, seems overwhelming at first.
 Which one is best for you depends on your individual medical needs.
 A plan that may be perfect for your spouse may not be best for you.

 To find the right plan, start making a ‘must-have’ list with benefits you really need.
 Ask yourself questions such as: Are you blessed with good health and mainly visit your doctor for preventive care?
 Or do you frequently see different health care providers?
 Which prescription drugs do you take?
 Do you use medical equipment?
 Do you wear hearing aids or glasses?
 What about dental?